How to Protect Glass Top Stove from Cast Iron Like a Pro!

 wash the cookware

-You have seen the importance of washing the cookware before placing it on the glass stoves.
-But you might have not emphasized it because everyone does it.
+You have seen the importance of washing cookware before placing it on the glass stoves, but you might not have emphasized it because everyone does it.

 However, sometimes people forget to do it, which damages their stoves.
 You might have washed the cookware after you have finished using it.

-Sometimes, I do not wash it after putting it back on the stove because I think that I have kept it cleaned the last time I used it.
+Sometimes, I do not wash it after putting it back on the stove because I think I have kept it clean the last time I used it.
 This is where I go wrong.

-When you use cast-iron pots, you have to agree that these collect more oil and keep it deposited on the inner portion.
+When you use cast-iron pots, you agree they collect more oil and deposit it in the inner portion.

-Not only oil but these pans also deposit some part of food with them too.
-If you do not clean the whole pan properly again, when you will heat the cast iron pan, the heat will make the oil liquid drop on the glass stove surface.
+Oil and some part of food is deposited with these pans.
+If you do not clean the whole pan properly again, when you heat the cast iron pan, the heat will make the oil liquid drop on the glass stove surface.

-Also, the deposited food will be carbonized and burned.
-As a result, it will leave stains and smudges on the glass surface.
+Also, the deposited food will be carbonized and burned, leaving stains and smudges on the glass surface.

-You might think that you will clean the stove after you are done with cooking, but sometimes, these stains are very difficult to remove.
+You might think that you will clean the stove after you are done with cooking, but sometimes, these stains are tough to remove.

-The easy method is washing the cast iron cookware both before putting it on the stove and taking it out from the stove.
+The easy method is washing the cast-iron cookware before putting it on the stove and after removing it from the furnace.

 Using a Heat Diffuser

-As I have told you, cast iron can be the enemy of your glass stove, and diffusing heat can keep the stove protected.
+As I have told you, cast iron can be the enemy of your glass stove, and diffusing heat can protect the furnace.

-The heat diffuser for the stoves is a tiny device.
-This helps to diffuse the heat and distribute the temperature throughout the bottle surface of your cookware uniformly.
+The heat diffuser for stoves is a tiny device that helps diffuse the heat and distribute the temperature uniformly throughout the bottle surface of your cookware.

 As a result, the heat doesn’t gather in one place, keeping away from glass breaking.
-If you are using rough and heavy cast iron cookware, these can be beneficial for you.
+These can benefit you if you are using rough and heavy cast-iron cookware.

-All you have to do is put the diffuser on an element and then you can easily place the cast iron put on the top part of the diffuser.
+All you have to do is put the diffuser in an element, and then you can easily place the cast iron on top of the diffuser.
 Now, you can heat it and start cooking!

-Even when you are using a diffuser, do not for too high a temperature.
-This will not only damage the heating element but also will ruin the stove’s surface.
+Even when you are using a diffuser, do not heat it to too high a temperature.
+This will not only damage the heating element but also ruin the stove’s surface.

-If you plan to get a diffuser, keep in mind that you better not use a skillet cast iron on the glass stoves.
+If you plan to get a diffuser, remember that you should not use a skillet made of cast iron on glass stoves.

-Another warning for the people who love to research is never to heat your diffuser on any glass stove if you haven’t placed cookware on it.
-Even when you use the cookware, it should have food inside it.
+Another warning for those who love to research is never to heat your diffuser on any glass stove if you haven’t placed cookware.
+Even when you use cookware, it should have food inside it.

-• I know you love your cast iron cookware, but if you have a glass stove, get rid of the round-bottom cookware.
+• I know you love your cast-iron cookware, but remove the round-bottom cookware if you have a glass stove.

-• These are not usually stable and can damage the glass surface more than flat-bottomed pans
+• These are unstable and can damage the glass surface more than flat-bottomed pans.

-• People often like to cook the food on a cast iron pan with the help of a glass stove and then cool it by keeping the stove there.
+• People often like to cook food in a cast-iron pan on a glass stove and then cool it by keeping the stove there.

 • Now, this might sound harmless, but it is!
-You can get a cooking wire rack by the side of the stove for the same purpose.
+For the same purpose, you can get a cooking wire rack by the side of the stove.

 • No matter how careful you are, there will be a spill.
-I agree with that and so, I recommend you act fast.
+I agree, and so I recommend you act fast.

-• Never let the spill stay there for some hours and then remove it.
+• Never let the spill sit for hours before removing it.
 Whenever you see a spill, try to get a cloth and wipe it down.
-It is better to be safe than sorry, isn’t it?
+It is better to be safe than sorry.

 Wrap Up

-But if you can’t, just stick to the basic rules I have mentioned above.
-Keep reading my blog and Stay Safe.
+But if you can’t, just follow the basic rules I mentioned above.
+Keep reading my blog, and Stay Safe.

 You May Read Also